-(xvi) Private pension liabilities
+(xvi) Retirement plans liabilities

-Private pension plans, relates to accumulation of financial resources, called PGBL (Plan Generator of Benefits), a plan that aims at accumulating funds for participant's retirement in life, and VGBL (Redeemable Life Insurance), a financial product structured as a pension plan.
+Retirement plans, relates to accumulation of financial resources, called PGBL (Plan Generator of Benefits), a plan that aims at accumulating funds for participant's retirement in life, and VGBL (Redeemable Life Insurance), a financial product structured as a pension plan.
 In both products, the contribution received from the participant is applied to a Specially Constituted Investment Fund ("FIE") and accrues interest based on FIE investments.

-The private pension products offered by the Group do not contain significant insurance risk where the Group accepts significant insurance risk from participants by agreeing to compensate them if a specified uncertain future event adversely affects them.
+The retirement plans offered by the Group do not contain significant insurance risk where the Group accepts significant insurance risk from participants by agreeing to compensate them if a specified uncertain future event adversely affects them.
 These products also do not contain any discretionary participation features.
-Therefore, the contracts are accounted for under the scope of IFRS 9, Financial Instruments ("IFRS 9").
+Therefore, the contracts are accounted for under the scope of IFRS 9 - Financial Instruments ("IFRS 9").